 As the Military Service Flag is retired, the Rifle Detail and Bugler march in formation to the rear of the Shelter.

-Following MFH, religious, funeral home and family representatives will typically conduct services and offer comments.
-The Cemetery representative will then request the Funeral Party to return to their vehicles and depart as MFH services are scheduled every thirty minutes depending on the day’s schedule.
+Following Military Funeral Honors, religious, funeral home, and family representatives will typically conduct services and offer comments.
+The Cemetery representative will then request the Funeral Party to return to their vehicles and depart as veteran services are scheduled every thirty minutes depending on the day’s schedule.

-Like all time-honored traditions, the rendering of Military Funeral Honors at the Gerald H.B.
-Solomon Saratoga National Cemetery incorporates some customs and traditions you may be interested in.
-Here are some of the most commonly-asked questions:
+Like all time-honored traditions, the rendering of Military Funeral Honors at the Saratoga National Cemetery Honor Guard incorporates some customs and traditions that you may find interesting.
+Here are some of the most commonly-asked questions regarding veteran services and Military Funeral Honors:

 Should I Salute and When?